shirish93/shirish93.github.io/_ideas/2024-03-14-bus-consolidation.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Combining school bus systems to save costs"
+title: Combining school bus systems to save costs
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 If all the private schools in Kathmandu collaborated on a joint school bus system, they'd all save money, and the city will see reduced traffic.